-The Company intends to fully prosecute the Company's claims and actions against the Defendants.
-The Company denies the Defendants allegations alleged against the Company in their counterclaim.
+The Company intends to fully prosecute the Company's claims and actions against the Defendants and denies as specious the Defendants' allegations against the Company in their counterclaim.
 This litigation is still in the discovery stage and the ultimate outcome cannot presently be determined.